-Between 2010 and 2014, a total of 3,236 people were enrolled in the study from 41 maternity care centers in the U.K. To be included in the study, the first-time mothers had to be over the age of 16, carrying a single, head-down baby at 37 weeks or greater, planning to give birth vaginally, and in the second stage of labor with low-dose epidural.
+Between 2010 and 2014, a total of 3,236 people were enrolled in the study from 41 centers in the U.K. To be included in the study, participants had to be over the age of 16, pregnant with a single, head-down baby at 37 weeks or greater, planning to give birth vaginally, and in the second stage of labor with a low-dose epidural.

 About 80% of participants assigned to both the upright and side-lying groups were able to move around, meaning that they had true low-dose epidurals.
 For the most part, people used their assigned pushing positions.

 The researchers found that fewer people assigned to upright birthing positions experienced spontaneous vaginal birth compared to people in the side-lying group (35% vs. 41%).
 Most participants in this study gave birth either with Cesarean or with vacuum/forceps.
 We were surprised to see such high rates of intervention in this study—the rate of vacuum/forceps births was 51%-55% and more than half (55%-59%) of people received an episiotomy—a procedure that is known to increase harms.
 These numbers are very high.
 In the U.S., for example, the overall rate of vacuum/forceps births is only around 3% (Martin et al., 2017).